ibm-cloud-architecture/governed-ml-ops/README.md

 ### Model Deployment

   #### Model Deployment using Heroku Platform:
-6. In this step, we deploy the developed model using Heroku Platform(3rd party Environment): [Model Deployment Heroku](./Model_Development/Model_Development_Heroku/Deploy%20model%20to%20Heroku.ipynb)
+6. In this step, we deploy the developed model using Heroku Platform(3rd party Environment).
+Instructions are provided in the notebook named `Deploy model to Heroku` pre-loaded in your validation/production project.

 ---------

 ### Model Productionization:

 7. Configure Models in Production Environment:
   - 7.a.
-Model Wrapper Function and Deployment in Production Environment: [Model Wrapper Function in Heroku](./Model_Deployment_Monitoring_Configuration_Production/Create%20Wrapper%20Function%20Instructions%20(Heroku).ipynb)
+Model Wrapper Function and Deployment in Production Environment.
+[Model Wrapper Function in Heroku Instructions](./Model_Deployment_Monitoring_Configuration_Production/Create%20Wrapper%20Function%20Instructions%20(Heroku).ipynb)

   - 7.b.
 In this sub-step, we configure model for monitoring in production.
-     - Instructions are provided in the notebook: [Openscale Configuration via API](./Model_Deployment_Monitoring_Configuration_Production/Configure%20OpenScale%20via%20API%20Instructions.ipynb)
+     - Instructions are provided in the notebook named `Configure Openscale via API Instructions`pre-loaded in your validation/production project.

 ---------